-- Divisions: 8 Divisions. *Dhaka- capital city (places to visit in Dhaka), *Chittagong- a port city (places to visit in Chittagong hill tracts and longest beach), *Barisal- (places to visit in Barisal), *Sylhet- (Places to visit in Sylhet), *Khulna- (largest mangrove forest in the world- Sundarban), *Rajshahi- (archaeological sites), *Mymensingh- (ethnic group), *Rangpur- (Historical sites).
+- Divisions: 8 Divisions. *Dhaka- capital city (places to visit in Dhaka), *Chittagong- a port city (places to visit in Chittagong hill tracts and longest beach), *Barisal- (places to visit in Barisal), *Sylhet- (Places to visit in Sylhet), *Khulna- (largest mangrove forest in the world- Sundarban tour plan), *Rajshahi- (archaeological sites), *Mymensingh- (ethnic group), *Rangpur- (Historical sites).

 - Culture: Most people follow religious custom and traditional life culture.

 - Visa: Visit this ling about visa for Bangladesh

 Bangladesh Travel Advice

 - Food and water: People are called- Bangali with fish and rice.
 It means that people eat rice and as their traditional food.
 Their staple food is rice.
 The main dish is rice, fish, vegetable, daal (lentil) and meat.
 In restaurant, they cook Chinese food, Thai food, India food, English cuisine and Bangla food as well.
 Food is hygienic if you take in good restaurant.
 Do not take from open sale.
 Bottled water is safer for foreigners.
 Water from tube well and supply is OK for Bangladeshi.

 - Accommodation: There are numbers of 5 star hotel, 4 star hotel, Eco resort, Eco cottage and budget hotel in Bangladesh.